ashvath-nwo/Minecraft-server-maker/README.md

 java25
 also a option to add custom java
 # DISCLAMER
-make sure to select java in Options (3) before setting up your server
+make sure to select java in Options (3) before starting up your server